kean/articles/2019-12-04-unit-testing.markdown

 Am I saying that you should *not* test ViewModels and Views?
 Absolutely not.
 What I mean is that you should probably not test ViewModels in isolation by mocking all of the dependencies.
 This is where UI and integration tests come in.
 ViewModels can be a fantastic "end" in integration tests.

 There is also an unintendend consequence of creating too many unit tests for ViewModels with too many mocks – they become a barrier to refactoring[^7].
 You make a change in a commonly used service and instead of only updating unit tests for this service, you also have too update all of the ViewModels and all of the mocks that they use.
-Eventually, these tests erode without significant investment in their maintanence.
+Eventually, these tests erode without significant investment in their maintenance.

 ## High Quality Tests

 I'm not going to focus too much on the nitty gritty details of how to actually write the unit tests.
 It all comes with the experience.
 But I would still like to share a couple of tips:

 - Treat test code as well as you treat your app's code.
 Apply all of the good engineering principles that you know.
 Avoid duplication, refactor, strive for readability.
-Have a plan for how you are going to mantain your tests.
+Have a plan for how you are going to maintain your tests.
 - Follow the [FIRST principles](https://pragprog.com/magazines/2012-01/unit-tests-are-first), they are universally applicable
 - Before even writing tests, you must first think about the surface area of your APIs.
 You can't write good tests on top of a poorly designed API.
 And, on the other hand, a well-designed API makes it much easier to write good unit tests.
 This is a reinforcing cycle.